hoodiehq-archive/documentation/en/community/contributor-onboarding.md

 ### 1. Say hi!

 - As the first and frontmost contact for the new contributor, you are responsible for making them a part of community.
 - If this doesn't make sense or is just not possible because of any reason, e.g. your own obligations, lack of time or personal reasons, please talk to the community as early as possible to see who can be their contact person and guide in the next weeks and months.
 - Please also keep in mind that, ideally, the two people are sharing the same fields of work, interests or skills so both can learn from each other.
 - Once you found someone, give the two an introduction.

 Try to speak to the new contributor.
 We learned that this clears a lot of obstacles in communication and helps getting things going faster.
 Also, meeting new people is always fun!

-The easiest way to do this is a quick <a href="http://talky.io" target="_blank">Talky</a>, Skype call or Google Hangout with the person interested and at least one existing contributer (this could be you already).
+The easiest way to do this is a quick <a href="http://talky.io" target="_blank">Talky</a>, Skype call or Google Hangout with the person interested and at least one exisiting contributer (this could be you already).
 If you happen to be in the same town, meeting for lunch, coffee or going on a walk is always the preferrable option.

 ### 2. Get Started together